osrf/gazebo_tutorials/static_map_plugin/tutorial.md

 # Introduction

-In applications such as aerial robotics, it is often useful to have a ground plane with satellite imagery in simulation to help with testing computer visual tasks.
-The tutorials shows how to use the Static Map world plugin supplied by gazebo to create and insert a flat satellite map model into the world.
+In applications such as aerial robotics, it is often useful to have a ground plane with satellite imagery in simulation to help with testing computer vision tasks.
+The tutorials shows how to use the Static Map world plugin supplied by gazebo to create and insert a satellite map model into the world.
 The images are downloaded in run time using the [Google's Static Map API](https://developers.google.com/maps/documentation/static-maps/intro) so internet connectivity is required to use this plugin.

 # Example World